 An expert witness’s duty in a trial is to provide fair, independent and impartial information regarding his or her direct knowledge of a subject, and to make it easier for the jury to understand.
 To be deemed an expert witness by the court, one must pass the Daubert test; a method utilized by the federal courts to determine is someone has the experience or knowledge necessary to be called an “expert”.
 If so, the testimony is admissible in court; if not, the testimony is thrown out.
 The Daubert test takes into account the following: whether or not the reasoning underneath the testimony is scientifically valid and if the reasoning can be applied to the facts in the issue.
 The court must determine if the potential expert’s testimony is relevant and reliable.

 Expert witness testimony can be introduced in any court, from family court to criminal court.
-These witnesses, based on their knowledge and the subject matter, can command several hundred dollars per hour for their fee, making it potentially difficult to afford one.

 If you happen to be an expert in a field, you can join a service that provides construction defect expert witness testimony to the court.
 They will call upon you when they have a case that matches your expertise, and then you would proceed to provide the information you know to the judge and/or jury.
 You do, also, have to do your own research because your reputation can be destroyed on the stand if you are unprepared.
 Taking the word of the attorney that is hiring you for your services will not be enough; you will need to verify facts yourself to ensure your integrity.